inasskarbal/Hotel-Management-Networking-Project-using-Packet-Tracer/README.md

 Router-to-router connectivity verification
 Wireless device connectivity testing
 Printer communication testing
-🚀 How to Run
-Download the project files.
-Open the .pkt file using Cisco Packet Tracer.
-Wait for all devices to initialize.
-Enter Simulation Mode or Realtime Mode.
-Test connectivity using the ping command.

 📖 Learning Outcomes

 Through this project, the following networking concepts were applied: